cms-tcc/cms-tcc.github.io/python-basics.md

 ```
 This print statement would result in "Hello, world!"
 But these print statements need somewhere to show.
 That's where the serial console comes in!

-In Mu, click on the "Serial" button in the toolbar and click it.
+In Mu, find the "Serial" button in the toolbar and click it.

 Now add a print statement anywhere in your code.
 Here's one example:
 ```py